bsmeding/bsmeding.github.io/docs/tutorials/ansible_tutorial_1_concepts.md

 ---

 ## Ansible Facts
 Facts are variables automatically discovered about hosts.
-For network devices, use modules like `ios_facts` or `eos_facts`.
+For network devices, use modules like `cisco.ios.ios_facts` or `arista.eos.eos_facts`.

 **Example:**
 ```yaml